 In a statement, the Pennsylvania Republican Party chair, Lawrence Tabas, said, “What’s taking place in these counties is absolute lawlessness.”

-Meanwhile, McCormick’s campaign and the state and national GOP sued in Bucks County court to contest the county election board’s decision to count 405 such ballots.
+McCormick’s campaign sued Bucks County separately to contest the county election board’s decision to count 405 such ballots.
+Lawsuits were forthcoming against Center County and Philadelphia on Thursday evening, Republican lawyers said.

 It is the opposite of the position that McCormick took in court in 2022 in his failed eleventh-hour bid to close the gap in votes with celebrity heart surgeon Dr. Mehmet Oz in Pennsylvania’s Republican primary contest for U.S. Senate.

 Lower courts have repeatedly deemed it unconstitutional or illegal to throw out such ballots.
 But higher courts — including the state Supreme Court most recently on Nov.
-1 — have blocked those decisions.
+1 — have blocked those decisions from taking effect.

 Counties, meanwhile, continued Thursday processing tens of thousands of provisional ballots and hearing challenges to some of them by lawyers for Casey, McCormick and the state parties.
 A provisional ballot is typically cast at a polling place on Election Day and is separated from regular ballots in cases when elections workers need more time to determine a voter’s eligibility to vote.